All Episodes

 Okay, because you know what?

-There it was implied in three-dimensional chess.
+It was implied in three-dimensional chess.

-Listen, know what it you know what it is?
+Listen, you know what it is?

-You know deep down they would never do that to Trump.
+You know, deep down they would never do that to Trump.

-And and James O'Keefe, that's the problem.
+And James O'Keefe, that's the problem.

-They did collude with Hillary, they wanted Hillary to win.
+They did collude with Hillary.

 And they got exposed.